LinkdropHQ/linkdrop-sdk/README.md

 - CHAIN_NOT_SUPPORTED - current chain is not supported.
 Supported chains: 137, 80001, 8453, 84531, 43114, 10, 42161, 100
 - FROM_NOT_PROVIDED - argument "from" is not provided to method
 - LIMITS_NOT_AVAILABLE_FOR_ERC721_AND_ERC1155 - limits are not available for ERC721 and ERC1155 tokens
+- DEPOSIT_STILL_PENDING - recipient attempts to claim tokens before the deposit transaction is completed